Debarshi-IT/Final-Year-Main-Project/README.md

 2.  **Python Runtime**: Python 3.8 to Python 3.11 to run the Flask routing backend.

 #### 2.2.3 Required Python Packages
-The Flask backend requires several libraries for networking and graph plotting:
+The Flask backend requires several libraries for networking, machine learning, and graph plotting:
 *   `Flask` (v2.2.0+): Hosts the Web API endpoints.
 *   `Flask-CORS` (v3.0.0+): Enables Cross-Origin Resource Sharing for communication between the Vite frontend (port 3000) and the Flask API (port 5000).
+*   `scikit-learn` (v1.0.0+): Provides Random Forest Regressor and Random Forest Classifier implementation.
+*   `stable-baselines3` (v2.0.0+): Provides the Reinforcement Learning algorithms and policies.
 *   `matplotlib` (v3.5.0+): Generates the telemetry graphs in non-interactive mode.
 *   `numpy` (v1.21.0+): Used for mathematical array operations during analysis.